Documentation

 Introduction

-A standard work template provides a step-by-step guide that can easily be transferred to anyone in your organization — with the sole aim of guiding them in carrying out their daily responsibilities, especially when there is no one to monitor them.
+A standard work template is a step-by-step guide that can easily be transferred to anyone in your organization—with the sole aim of guiding them in carrying out their daily responsibilities, especially when there is no one to monitor them.

-In this article, you’ll learn how to write a work instruction template for your organization.
+In this blog post, we'll explore how to write a standard work template and best practices for your organization.
 Dive in!

 What is standard work?